fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Thursday (Feb 7)
 - Mitchell Whitelaw, [Generous Interfaces for Digital Cultural Collections](http://www.digitalhumanities.org/dhq/vol/9/1/000205/000205.html)
 - Skim through more examples [here](https://lab.sciencemuseum.org.uk/exploring-museum-collections-online-some-background-reading-da5a332fa2f8)

+#### EXTRA CREDIT OPTION
+As discussed in class on Jan 31, this is our first extra credit possibility to give you a few extra points in the class.
+The assignment:
+- Search for a history book at https://unm.worldcat.org/ or https://library.unm.edu/, that is also held physically in one of our libraries at UNM, and note what you see in the first few pages of search results for that book.
+- Note the library call number for the book, and go find it in the stacks.
+- Browse around the book and note what kind of books are physically around it---look at a few shelves above and below, too, not just the few books on either side of your target book.
+- Write up a standard reading response blog post (~350 words) about how these two different browsing experiences compare.
+- Obviously there's no right or wrong answer.
+But strive for clarity in your description of what you searched for, what you found in both cases, and how you might explain the differences.
+- Responses will be scored as all others, namely on a 0-2 point scale.

 #### Et cetera
 - Margaret Hedstrom, “Archives, Memory, and Interfaces with the Past,” 21–43.